cs-course-stu/CS3245-NUS-HW2/src/README.txt

   * Avoid frequent copying data by processing empty lists separately.
   * Optimize AND NOT operation separately.
   * Avoid loading same term multiple times to save time and space
+  * Set total skip pointer list instead each word to speed up indexing and searching

 == References ==